 All cattle born or imported into the UK since 1 July 1996 must have a cattle passport.

-Cattle passports include:
+Cattle passports include details of:

-- details of the animal on the front cover
+- the animal

-- details of the animal’s death
+- the animal’s death